ravi-kumar7/documentation/docs/bank-connect/upload-rest-api.md

 ::: warning NOTE
 - `fraud_type` field is `null` in case `is_fraud` field is false, otherwise it is a string.
 Please refer to [Fraud](/bank-connect/fraud.html) section in Basics to know more about it.
 - Some of the fields within the identity dictionary, or the `from_date` and `to_date` maybe `null` for few statements depending on the bank statement format and what all information is present on the top of the statement.
-The `from_date` and `to_date` in case was null, are updated for the statement at a later stage when transaction are extracted.
+The `from_date` and the `to_date` in case are returned as `null`, are updated for the statement at a later stage when transactions are extracted.
 - The query parameter `?identity=true` is optional for both the APIs above, if not specified the response will only include `entity_id`, `statement_id` and `bank_name` fields in case of successful upload.
 :::